 Enter a cherry blossom haven

-Branch Brook Park is open 365 days a year, and the park welcomes visitors from dawn until 10 PM and admission to the park is always free.
-The Newark Light Rail runs on the park’s west side providing multiple access points to the park from Downtown Newark.
-You can also drive to Branch Brook Park, and parking lots and on-street parking are available.
-The Essex County Cherry Blossom Festival has events starting on April 6 and runs through April 14, with racing events requiring pre-registration.
-Family Day and Bloomfest events are free and take place throughout the park, and at the Prudential Concert Grove.
-NJMOM tip: Parking can be difficult during the cherry blossom events, so going early or during off-times should make it easier, and pack a lunch if there aren’t events going on to spend the day among the cherry blossoms.
+The Newark Light Rail runs on the park’s west side, providing multiple access points to the park from Downtown Newark.
+You can also drive to Branch Brook Park, where parking lots and on-street parking are available.
+NJMOM tip: Parking can be difficult during the cherry blossom events, so going early or during off-hours should make it easier

 Branch Brook Park